Expect the unexpected for rivalry matchup with Florida State

 - Miami’s Sebastian the Ibis was almost arrested in 1989 at Doak Campbell Stadium while trying to execute a prank.

-The 11-point favored Hurricanes have won the past three games against the Seminoles and they will look to continue that streak Saturday night at Hard Rock Stadium.
+The 11-point-favored Hurricanes have won the past three games against the Seminoles and they will look to continue that streak Saturday night at Hard Rock Stadium.

 “I know they’re going to be ready,” Miami quarterback D’Eriq King said.
 “I know we’re going to be ready.
 It’s still one of the biggest games of the year for us every single year.
 As soon as we get the schedule, everybody looks at the Florida State game.”